Emon201038/ph-lvl2-assignment-3/readme.md

 ## 4 Update Book

 This endpoint allows you to update the number of copies, available, title, description, author, genre and available for a specific book identified by its unique ID.
+**Note:** if book available is false and copies field is updated (not 0) then available will set true and after update of copies filed if its 0 then available field will be false

 ### HTTP Method